Year of Hell: Part I

 A huge ship appears in the sky above an alien colony and fires an energy beam, transforming the city into mountains and fields.
 As the wave encompasses the planet, the ship's crew comment on the colony's erasure before targeting the species' homeworld.

 On board Voyager, Seven of Nine (Jeri Ryan) and Harry Kim (Garrett Wang) have developed a galactic map which should shave five years from their journey.

 Seven informs Captain Janeway (Kate Mulgrew) that the area of space they are in belongs to a species that the Borg know as the Zahl.
 Upon entering this space, a small vessel appears off of Voyager's port bow and begins an unprovoked attack.
 The ship is a Krenim destroyer, and the captain of the vessel declares that Voyager must leave Krenim space or be destroyed.
 As the ship's weapons prove useless against Voyager's hull, Janeway ignores the ship and proceeds to negotiate with the Zahl, who disdainfully threaten the weaker Krenim vessel.
 During their discussion, Tuvok (Tim Russ) observes that a temporal disruption involving the homeworld of the Zahl race has just occurred.
 As they try to understand what happened, a wave of temporal energy reaches their sector of space.

 The wave wipes the Zahl race from existence while making the Krenim vessel bigger and more powerful, and reducing Voyager to a severely damaged state.
 Now aggressive and more arrogant, the Krenim captain tells Janeway that Voyager must submit to the Krenim Imperium and prepare to be boarded.
 Janeway takes advantage of Voyager's speed to escape.
 A scan of the region in the new Astrometrics bay reveals that Krenim warships dominate this region of space and it will be difficult for Voyager to sneak past them.

 Voyager begins a running battle with many Krenim ships over a period of two months, suffering heavy damage and casualties.
 During one attack, Seven of Nine uses an unexploded Krenim chroniton torpedo to devise a method of shielding Voyager against the weapons; however, the weapon partially explodes, blinding and severely burning Tuvok.
 When utilized, the shielding also affects the temporal waves in the region, attracting the attention of the Krenim "time ship", the large vessel that is causing the disruptions.
-Krenim scientist Annorax (Kurtwood Smith) built the ship to cause "temporal incursions" to be used to erase events from history to strengthen the Krenim Imperium.
+Krenim scientist Annorax (Kurtwood Smith) built the ship to cause "temporal incursions" to be used to erase species from history to strengthen the Krenim Imperium.
 However, a prior incursion caused a plague that killed millions of Krenim, including Annorax's wife, and he has been seeking a full restoration of his species for the past 200 years.
 Annorax decides to destroy Voyager due to the temporal distortions caused by its shields.
 The crew escape as Voyager is faster, but more damage to the ship ensues.
 Janeway orders all but the senior staff to abandon ship.
 She and the senior staff intend to rescue Commander Chakotay (Robert Beltran) and Lt.
 Paris (Robert Duncan McNeill), who were abducted by the time ship.